 Care for an Indwelling Urinary Catheter

 A catheter may be needed because of certain medical conditions.
-These include an enlarged prostate or problems controlling the release of urine.
+These include an enlarged prostate or problems controlling urine.
 It may be used after surgery on the pelvis or urinary tract.
 Urinary catheters are also used when the lower part of the body is paralyzed.

-- Make sure that urine is flowing out of the catheter into the urine collection bag.
-Make sure that the catheter tubing does not get twisted or kinked.
+- Make sure that urine is running out of the catheter into the urine collection bag.
+And make sure that the catheter tubing does not get twisted or bent.

 - Make sure that the urine collection bag does not drag and pull on the catheter.

-- It is okay to shower with a catheter and urine collection bag in place, unless the doctor says not to.
+- It's okay to shower with a catheter and urine collection bag in place, unless the doctor says not to.

-- Check for inflammation or signs of infection in the area around the catheter.
-Signs of infection include pus or irritated, swollen, red, or tender skin.
+- Check for swelling or signs of infection in the area around the catheter.
+Signs of infection include pus and irritated, swollen, red, or tender skin.

 - Do not apply powder or lotion to the skin around the catheter.

 - Do not tug or pull on the catheter.